 Program HQY-1.2.1: Medium and High-Density Residential Sites Amendment to Families per Structure Requirement.
-Amend the Residential Two-Family Zone (R-2) and Multiple Family Residential and Professional Zone (R-3) in the City zoning code to remove the requirement that limits development to no more than "four families per structure".
+Amend the Residential Two-Family Zone (R-2) and Multiple Family Residential and Professional Zone (R-3) in the City zoning code to remove the public safety height requirement, the requirement that limits development to no more than "four families per structure" and replace the conditional use permit process with a site plan or similar process to promote approval certainty.